MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-reliability.md

 - If you enable this setting and choose "Always" from the drop-down menu list, the Shutdown Event Tracker is displayed when the computer shuts down.

 - If you enable this policy setting and choose "Server Only" from the drop-down menu list, the Shutdown Event Tracker is displayed when you shut down a computer running Windows Server.
-(See "Supported on" for supported versions.)
+(See "Supported on" for supported versions).

 - If you enable this policy setting and choose "Workstation Only" from the drop-down menu list, the Shutdown Event Tracker is displayed when you shut down a computer running a client version of Windows.
-(See "Supported on" for supported versions.)
+(See "Supported on" for supported versions).

 - If you disable this policy setting, the Shutdown Event Tracker isn't displayed when you shut down the computer.